- An estimated 13,000 new cases of GBM will be diagnosed in the United States in 2020.

 - Survival rates and mortality statistics for GBM have been virtually unchanged for decades.

-- Prominent Americans who have been lost to GBM include: Beau Biden (son of former Vice President Joe Biden); Hall of Fame Major League Baseball player Gary Carter; U.S. Senator Edward “Ted” Kennedy; U.S. Senator John McCain; and Major League Baseball player Edward “Tug” McGraw (father of country music star Tim McGraw).
+- Prominent Americans who have been lost to GBM include: Beau Biden (son of President Joe Biden); Hall of Fame Major League Baseball player Gary Carter; U.S. Senator Edward “Ted” Kennedy; U.S. Senator John McCain; and Major League Baseball player Edward “Tug” McGraw (father of country music star Tim McGraw).

 The new Glioblastoma Bill of Rights, an initiative of the nonprofit OurBrainBank, was launched on Glioblastoma Awareness Day, July 22nd 2020.